 it.
 Instead, call the company’s number in the phone book or on the

-fine print before cashing it.
-Some companies now send out checks
+print before cashing it.
+Some companies now send out checks with

-with fine print attached.
-When the check is cashed, the person named
+fine print attached.
+When the check is cashed, the person named on

-on the check is enrolled in a service with a monthly charge.
-If
+the check is enrolled in a service with a monthly charge.
+If you

-you receive a check in the mail, make sure there is no fine print
+receive a check in the mail, make sure there is no fine print on

-on the check or other materials mailed with the check that will
+the check or other materials mailed with the check that will cost

-credit report at least once a year to check for identity theft.
+report at least once a year to check for identity theft.
+Thieves

-Thieves sometimes open credit card accounts in seniors’ names, charge
+sometimes open credit card accounts in seniors’ names, charge large

-large amounts and do not pay.
-This affects your credit report,
+amounts and do not pay.
+This affects your credit report, which influences

-which influences whether you can be employed, rent an apartment,
+whether you can be employed, rent an apartment, buy insurance or

-buy insurance or get a loan.
-Check your credit report free by calling
+get a loan.
+Check your credit report free by calling Annual

-on TV that actually enroll you in a monthly service before you can
+actually enroll you in a monthly service before you can get your

 - Consider signing up for the national and Missouri do-not-call